 The design and delivery of the program is meeting the needs of the Canadian Grain Commission by providing the Quality Assurance Program and the Grain Quality Research Program with an adequate supply of diverse sample materials to support their activities and objectives.
 Identified alternative sources of sample materials are inappropriate based on the Canadian Grain Commission’s needs.
 The delivery could be enhanced by increasing producer registration and developing a means of more strategically targeting sample submissions to ensure the statistically sound representation of growing regions and commodities.

 The design and delivery of the Harvest Sample Program is very effective overall in addressing producers’ needs.
-Producers are for the most part very satisfied with the delivery of the program and suggest it is very important that the program remain free.
+Producers are for the most part very satisfied with the delivery of the program and suggest it is very important that the program continues to be offered at no additional cost to participants.
 If the program were to transition to a fee-for-service program, very few producers would participate and the program would no longer meet the needs of the Quality Assurance Program and the Grain Quality Research Program for sample materials.
 The producers surveyed indicated that the program could be enhanced by revising the online interface and emailing results to producers, providing the unofficial grade of a harvest sample to producers in a more professional looking printable format, allowing larger producers to submit more than 8 samples, and including additional information in the unofficial grade and quality assessment given to producers.